mkocvara/Graveyard-Escape/README.md

 # Graveyard-Escape
-This is a procedurally generated 3D scene made in THREE.js depicting a graveyard on a stormy night.
-Created for a Computer Graphics university module at the end of 2022.
+This is a procedurally generated 3D scene made in [THREE.js](https://threejs.org/) depicting a graveyard on a stormy night.
+Created for a level 6 Computer Graphics University module at the end of 2022.
 As an assessment submission, it has been marked 86% (first class in UK University marking).

 The application produced is the scene of a graveyard at a dark night.
 A few lanterns illuminate most of the area, with lightning revealing the rest.
 Trees and a variety of graves create environment surrounding a mausoleum, with various items covering the ground.
 Most of the scene’s features are procedurally generated.
 A minigame is included to find a key and open the gate.
 The scene is intended to be viewed from the perspective of an individual within the graveyard.